brianblakely/slapstick-english-translation/docs/technical-notes.md

 at both initialization sites.

 Console boxes advance one eight-pixel cell per Latin character.
 Main-menu and Invention Machine captions have eight cells.
-Battle attack names also have eight cells including their equipment-type icon and before the separate level suffix, while the selected-item header has nine.
-Equipment names reserve their final cell for one of 13 build-time `[ICON:TYPE]` tokens, leaving seven or eight cells for the distinctive part of the name; for example, `THUNDER[ICON:SWORD]` replaces `THDR SWD`.
-The validator requires the correct trailing icon on every equipment entry and counts it as one cell when checking both layouts.
+Battle attack names have seven cells for their distinctive text, while the selected-item header has eight.
+At runtime, equipment displays prepend the type glyph and level to produce `[icon][level][name]`; equipment without a level uses `[icon][name]`.
+Thus the full name `THUNDER` replaces `THDR SWD` without changing the field width.
+The validator reserves the icon cell on every equipment name and enforces the dynamic icon, level, name command order in every item-table display.

 The equipment glyphs occupy console character codes `0x3B` through `0x47`, which were unused kana in the English script.
 Their one-color 8x8 silhouettes